eXascaleInfolab/CleanImp/README.md

 CleanImp is implemented in **Python** and relies on **ImputeGAP** for time series contamination and imputation.

+To set up your environment and prepare the development installation for C++, please follow this tutorial: <a href="https://imputegap.readthedocs.io/en/latest/getting_started.html#venv">https://imputegap.readthedocs.io/en/latest/getting_started.html#venv</a>

-Install the required dependencies with:
+Then, install the required dependencies with:

 ``` bash
 git init